Did you know that 84% of employees expect companies to provide learning and development (L&D) opportunities?

 Traditional learning formats, like text-only materials, may not capture learners’ attention long enough to promote long-term knowledge retention.
 This is why it’s important to incorporate training videos into your L&D.

-Video content is more engaging, and, as Matt puts it, “easier to remember than just reading or listening” and may, therefore, be more impactful in helping employees upskill.
+Video content is more engaging and, as Matt puts it, “easier to remember than just reading or listening,” and may therefore be more impactful in helping employees upskill.

 Video content is typically easy to recall because it engages multiple senses at once.
 It taps into the dual coding theory, which suggests that the human memory processes and stores information using two systems: visual and verbal.